OmkarShejul/90-days-backend-challenge/README.md

 # 90 Days Backend Challenge 🚀

 This repository documents my **90-day backend engineering challenge** using **Java & Spring Boot**.
-The goal is to build a strong backend foundation by working on real-world APIs and following industry-level practices.
+The goal is to build a strong backend foundation by working on real-world APIs and following industry-level practices — **learning by building, in public**.

 ---